Figures released by the Court of Protection show the average time to complete a Deputyship Order is 34 to 47 weeks (finance) and over a year (health).

-What if someone has good days and bad days - do they need a Deputyship Order or Power of Attorney?
+Does someone who has good days and bad days need a Deputyship Order or Lasting Power of Attorney?

 The fact that someone has bad days does not automatically bar them from making a Lasting Power of Attorney.
 This may be the case in the earlier stages of dementia.
 Section 3 of the Mental Capacity Act says that if you need to present certain information in a particular way so that the person understands it (and that might include presenting it on a particular ‘good’ day) this is acceptable.
 Further, Section 3(3) of the Act shows that the fact that someone might sometimes be forgetful is not a bar to them making an Lasting Power of Attorney.
 Speak to us and we will be able to advise.